Sarah Tyson Hallowell: World's Exposition, 1893

-Hallowell was one of the agents and then assistant chief of the Department of Fine Arts for the World's Columbian Exposition of 1893 in Chicago.
-Initially she had applied for the position of chief.
+Hallowell was one of the agents and then assistant director of the Department of Fine Arts for the World's Columbian Exposition of 1893 in Chicago.
+Initially she had applied for the position of director.
 At that point she had a decade organizing large exhibitions and developing important relationships within the art community.
-Hallowell had powerful social and political backers by that time who lobbied for the role for her.
+Hallowell had powerful social and political backers who lobbied for the role for her.
 Although she was an otherwise a "strong candidate" she was not made chief.
 Author Carolyn Kinder Carr said, "As newspaper accounts of the day made clear, her gender rendered her ineligible for this high-profile job."

 Hallowell was responsible for collecting 19th-century European art and identifying candidates for painting of wall murals by women artists.
 Working predominantly from Paris and at the request of Berthe Palmer, Hallowell identified Mary MacMonnies and Mary Cassatt, who became one of her friends in the 1890s.
 Soap Bubbles by Elizabeth Gardner was one of the works selected by Hallowell.

 Hallowell, who met Rodin in the early 1890s when arranging for art works for the exposition, was to become his "best American friend" in the 19th century.